Quick answer: what type of balcony planter should you choose?

 Frequently asked questions

-What can I grow in balcony railing planters?
+What plants grow well in balcony railing planters?

-Herbs like basil, mint and parsley, salad leaves, strawberries, trailing flowers such as petunias and lobelia, and compact pollinator plants all do well in UK balcony rail planters.
+Herbs like basil, mint, chives and parsley, salad leaves, strawberries, trailing flowers such as petunias and lobelia, compact annuals and small ornamental grasses all do well in UK balcony rail planters.
+Avoid large shrubs and anything that needs deep roots.

 Related guides